Who can visit?

 For groups of at least 20 people, our visits service organises visits in any of the 24 official languages of the EU.
 The visits are suitable for:

 Information sessions can be organised on most working days, between 9 and 11 am or between 1.30 and 4 pm.
+There are no information sessions during the month of August.

 We only offer one type of visit - information sessions.
 They usually last between 1 and 2 hours and consist of: